myleshenderson/copy-docs/README.md

 This extension:
 - ✅ Only activates on supported documentation sites
-- ✅ Doesn't collect or transmit any personal data
+- ✅ Doesn't collect or store any personal data
-- ✅ Stores only local usage statistics
+- ✅ No usage tracking or analytics
-- ✅ Requires minimal permissions
+- ✅ Requires only essential permissions:
+  - `activeTab`: Access current tab when you use the extension
+  - `clipboardWrite`: Copy content to clipboard

 ## Development